I believe losing a child is the most brutal loss there is, but I hope what I have learned from the death of my son can help you in some small way.

 3. Getting to a better place takes work; I promise it is worth it.

 4. If you can, join a support group.
 We attended an in-person group, but I realize that not everyone can attend a physical meeting.
 Find a supportive one online if you can't join a face-to-face group.
-Losing a child is a unique grief, and only those who have lost a child can understand.
+Losing a child is a unique grief, and only those who have lost one can understand.
 Those who haven't lost a child will try to understand, but they will be unable to.

 5. If the group you join is not supportive, leave and find a different one.
 This is critical.
 Never be afraid to find a group that works for you.
 Nothing is wrong with you if you join a group that doesn't work; it just doesn't fit your current needs.
 I want to advise giving it at least three weeks.
 Sometimes, the first week is tough, and it may take multiple weeks to understand the dichotomy of the group.
 Give yourself that time unless it is an abusive situation.
 If that is the case, immediately leave and do not look back.

 6. If you can, seek one-on-one counseling.
-I understand that counseling may not be for everyone, but having someone that you can talk to about anything, especially your child, can be a considerable comfort.
+I understand that counseling may not be for everyone, but having someone you can talk to about anything, especially your child, can be a considerable comfort.
 Many counselors will listen without judgment and try to help you navigate the peaks and valleys of grief.
 That can be an invaluable tool.
 Remember that not every counselor will fit your needs or personality.
 It may take visits to a few different counselors to find the right one, but when you do, it can profoundly impact you, your loved ones, and your family.

 8. It is also essential to understand that your grief differs from everyone else's.
 What someone else is going through might not be what you are experiencing, which is okay.
 There may also be things that are helpful to one person that may not be helping you.
 That is perfectly okay and normal.
 You have to do what is right for you.